HHousen/lecture2notes/doc/dataset/scraper-scripts.rst

 1. Recommended: Low Disk Space Usage, High Bandwidth, Duplicate Calculations The below commands do the following:

-    1. Scrape the `MIT OpenCourseWare <https://www.youtube.com/channel/UCEBb1b_L6zDS3xTUrIALZOw>`_ YouTube channel for the latest 100 videos that are longer than 20 minutes and save the data to ``../mass-download-list.csv``.
+    1. Scrape the `MIT OpenCourseWare <https://www.youtube.com/channel/UCEBb1b_L6zDS3xTUrIALZOw>`_ YouTube channel for the latest 100 videos that are longer than 20 minutes and save the data to ``../mass-download-list.csv``

+        * Optionally, only find videos in a date range.
+To do this you need to specify the ``--params`` argument like so: ``--params '{"publishedBefore": "2014-07-01T00:00:00Z", "publishedAfter": "2014-01-01T00:00:00Z"}'``.
+The full list of available parameters can be found in the `YouTube API Documentation for search.list <https://developers.google.com/youtube/v3/docs/search/list>`_ if  mode is ``channel`` and `YouTube API Documentation for videos.list <https://developers.google.com/youtube/v3/docs/videos/list>`_ if mode is ``video``.

     2. Run the *Mass Data Collector* to download each video at 480p and determine how certain the model is with its predictions on that video.
     3. Take the top 20 most uncertain videos and add them to the ``Dataset/videos-dataset.csv``.
     4. Download the newly added 20 videos at full HD resolution